docusign/docusign-esign-csharp-client/README.md

 * DocuSign Developer account (Free)

-You can create your free dev account at the [DocuSign DevCenter](https://www.docusign.com/developer-center) using this [registration from](https://www.docusign.com/developer-center/get-started).
+You can create your free dev account at the [DocuSign Dev Center](https://www.docusign.com/developer-center).
 You will need the **Integrator Key** from your developer account in order to use the DocuSign .NET Client.

 Quickstart Guide
 ----------